Work in progress

 Run Across the Grand Canyon...Twice

 Prepare for the adventure of a lifetime as you tackle the Grand Canyon's iconic Rim to Rim to Rim route (R2R2R).
 This trail run spans approximately 42+ miles and takes you from the South Rim of the Grand Canyon to the North Rim and back, all with a goal of doing it in one day.
-It's not just a run; it's a journey through one of the world's natural wonders and a bucket list trail run for many.This guide aims to make your journey as smooth as possible, so you can focus on the run, the views, and the experience.šŸƒWho Is This Guide For?
+It's not just a run; it's a journey through one of the world's natural wonders and a bucket list trail run for many.This guide aims to make your journey as smooth as possible, so you can focus on the run, the views, and the experience.šWho Is This Guide For?

 After organizing this run for two years in a row for a couple groups, I couldn't find any excellent resources that were comprehensive or turnkey for our groups.
 I'm simply a passionate trail runner who created some resources I thought would be helpful for others.
-I hope to share this epic experience with as many people as possible and make it easier to plan the adventure of a lifetime.
+I hope to share this epic experience with as many people as possible and make it easier to plan the adventure of a lifetime.This is a work in progress.
+I welcome feedback and input on how I could make this better.Disclaimer & Warning

 This guide is for informational use and does not constitute advice or an endorsement.
 Undertaking this challenging, self-supported activity involves significant risk.
 You bear sole responsibility for your safety and decisions.